-By the way, readers familiar with neoliberalism will notice that the economic agenda of the ECA was pretty much the same as that of the IMF (with its structural adjustment programs that have done so much to decimate the Third World since the 1970s): downsizing welfare states, undermining unions, privatizing public property, tightening credit, encouraging exports at the expense of production for domestic needs, etc. Coincidence?
+By the way, readers familiar with neoliberalism will notice that the economic agenda of the ECA was pretty much the same as that of the IMF in the last few decades (with its structural adjustment programs that have done so much to decimate the Third World): downsizing welfare states, undermining unions, privatizing public property, tightening credit, encouraging exports at the expense of production for domestic needs, etc. Coincidence?
 I think not.

 As for the materials that Europeans bought from U.S. suppliers through the Marshall Plan, in many cases they were simply compelled to buy whatever American policymakers and industries forced on them.
 (And this was after the initial European request for $29 billion had been slashed to $13 billion over a four-year period.
 So much for American generosity.)
 “During the first year the ECA cut certain food requests sharply and made their allocations on the basis of United States agricultural surpluses.”
 To limit future competition with the U.S., Europe got only half the number of tractors it wanted.
 And less than half the number of freight cars (at least in the first 15 months).
 Congress insisted that at least 50 percent of aid had to be shipped in American boats.
 American firms sold grossly overpriced oil to Europe.
 In fact, much of the Marshall Plan amounted to a subsidy to the U.S. oil and agriculture sectors.